asabuncuoglu13/equitable-ai-cookbook/docs/usecases/finance/introduction.md

 A further 2023 survey from UK Finance, a trade association for the UK banking and financial services sector, revealed that more than 70% of participating financial institutions are in the proof of concept (PoC) stage for generative AI solutions, of which LLMs {cite}`boe_financial_2023`.
 One significant investment made by financial software and media company Bloomberg, BloombergGPT {cite}`wu_bloomberggpt_2023`,  has produced a 50 billion parameter model that can be utilised for an array of financial tasks such as news analysis and question answering.
 With such development, understanding the implications of large-language models in financial services advances the opportunity to set best practices for a critical economic sector, and provide examples that may be relevant to other industries.

 :::{seealso}
-You can find more information about impact of LLMs in financial services, you can read our [March 2024 Report]( https://www.turing.ac.uk/news/publications/impact-large-language-models-finance-towards-trustworthy-adoption).
+- You can find more information about impact of LLMs in financial services in [the Alan Turing Institute's Impact of LLMs - March 2024 Report](https://www.turing.ac.uk/news/publications/impact-large-language-models-finance-towards-trustworthy-adoption).

-I also listed some background reading materials [on Github]( https://github.com/alan-turing-institute/fairness-monitoring/blob/main/docs/READINGS.md).
+- We also listed some background reading materials in [Background Reading List](./readinglist.md).

-Also check the chapter [A Practical Review of Financial Large Language Models](./finllms.md)
+- Also check the chapter [A Practical Review of Financial Large Language Models](./finllms.md)
 :::

+## Bias in Finance LLMs

+Bias encompasses a broad and complex spectrum of factors.
+The first challenge is generalisable to a wide variety of machine learning models.
+Within an algorithmic system, bias plays a necessary role in pattern recognition.
+However, throughout learning these patterns, the system can amplify bias while trying to increase the overall accuracy.
+Ideally, in LLM-powered systems, we aim for non-discrimination against specific groups while avoiding positive discrimination that could compromise model accuracy.
+Achieving this balance requires a delicate balance.

+The second challenge is specific to financial models (but it is also shared with other domains).
+While various datasets exist for testing general-purpose LLMs against discrimination, the domain lacks datasets to assess LLMs tailored for financial services.
+Since there is no shared widely-used dataset to evaluate against discrimination, this assessment is constrained by the sociotechnical skills of financial organizations.

+Further, bias in finance can also refer to various meanings.
+We listed some well-known bias types in financial-decision making.
+Despite all efforts shown to reduce bias in financial data and algorithm, an LLM still can suffer the following biases like a typical financial decision-maker.
+In the fair development process, we would like to prevent LLMs to demonstrating these behaviour or unconciously promoting this kind of behavior for a human decision-maker.

+1. Confirmation bias: Favoring information that confirms existing beliefs.
+2. Overconfidence bias: Overestimating one's own abilities or the accuracy of information.
+3. Anchoring bias: Relying too heavily on the first piece of information encountered.
+4. Loss aversion bias: Preferring to avoid losses over acquiring equivalent gains.
+5. Availability bias: Judging the likelihood of an event based on how easily instances come to mind.
+6. Herding bias: Following the actions of a crowd without considering personal judgment.
+7. Endowment bias: Overvaluing what one already possesses compared to equivalent alternatives.
+8. Framing bias: Making decisions based on how information is presented rather than its substance.

-## Example Applications
+## Example Applications: Financial News Sentiment Analysis

-### Financial news sentiment analysis

 Understanding public sentiment regarding company-specific developments as well as broader economic and political events is a common yet challenging task.
 In the finance sector, analysts combine a wide range of information sources to build comprehensive company profiles.
 NLP solutions, such as classification and clustering algorithms, are frequently used to assist with this analysis.
 Recently, LLMs have been increasingly utilized in this domain.
 Their advanced memory and context-understanding capabilities significantly enhance the ability to analyse and interpret vast amounts of text-based data, leading to more accurate and insightful assessments.